pierregillon/backgroundr/README.md

 Let's talk here about technical details.
 You might be interested of this section if you want to run the code on your machine.

 ## How the application is built ?
-The application is built using .NET and following :
+The application is built in .NET WPF and following :
 - Command Query Response Segregation (CQRS)
 - Domain Driven Design (DDD)
+- Model-View-ViewModel (MVVM) xaml binding pattern

 ## Main libraries
 * FlickrNet : Flickr library to access photos
+* Hardcodet.Wpf.TaskbarNotification : Library to manage task bar in WPF

 ## Installing & Executing
 The easiest way is to open the solution in VS2015 or earlier.